A pile of pancakes can make a big difference!

 Since 1972, the St. Joseph Island Lions Club has been the service club that is behind a multitude of initiatives and projects in support of their community and beyond.
-The Lion’s Club on St. Joe, is part of a wider network of over one million people in over 200 countries world wide.
-The Lion’s Club motto is “We Serve”, and serve they do.
+The Lion’s Club on St. Joseph Island is part of a wider network of over one million people in over 200 countries worldwide.
+The Lion’s Club motto is “We Serve”, and serve they do!

 - Supports the Walk for Guide Dogs

-- Purchases turkeys for Christmas baskets for the food bank on St. Joseph Island, as well as collect food for food bank.
+- Purchases turkeys for Christmas baskets for the food bank on St. Joseph Island, and collect food for the food bank

 - The Lion’s club Hosts a Christmas party for kids at the library

 - Highway clean-up twice per year by Lion’s Club volunteers

 - Park bench maintenance in public parks and beaches all over the island